dkhamsing/ios-asset-names/README.md

 #### Collisions

-If two assets have the same name (should be rare thanks to the folder prefix), try to use a qualifier at the end.
+Should two assets have the same name, add a qualifier at the end.

 ##### Color qualifer